openhab/org.openhab.binding.zwave/doc/qubino/zmnhtd_0_0.md

 ### Parameter 11: Timer turning off IR external relay

-Automatic turning off IR external relay output after set time When External IR relay is ON it goes automatically OFF after time defined in this parameter.
-Timer is reset to zero each time the device receives ON command.
-Values (size is 2 byte dec):
+Automatic turning off IR external relay output after set time
+<p&gtWhen External IR relay is ON it goes automatically OFF after time defined in this parameter.
+Timer is reset to zero each time the device receives ON command.<br /&gtValues (size is 2 byte dec):<br /&gt• Default value 0<br /&gt• 0-59 = Auto OFF disabled<br /&gt• 60-32535 = 60 seconds – 32535 seconds</p&gt
-• Default value 0
-• 0-59 = Auto OFF disabled
-• 60-32535 = 60 seconds – 32535 seconds
 The following option values may be configured, in addition to values in the range 0 to 32535 -:

 | Value  | Description |